iyyappan16/here_aws/devrel-workshops/aws-serverless/web-application/6_HERE_Lambda_Extension/README.md

 1. Provide your basic details and Register for your HERE account

-1. After successful registration, the HERE Portal will generate your app_id and app_code.
+1. After successful registration, the HERE Portal will generate your **app_id and app_code**.
 It may take few minutes to generate your credentials

-1. Once complete you should see a screen like this containing your app_id & app_code.
+1. Once complete you should see a screen like this containing your **app_id & app_code**.

    ![Deploy SAR Screenshot](../6_HERE_Lambda_Extension/Routing_images/Here_Credentials_3.png)